eigr/spawn/docs/projections.md

 ### Key Attributes:

 * `subjects`: Specifies the sourceable actor and the action used to generate data for the projection.
+              It also specifies which projection actor action will be responsible for handling this request.

 * `spawn.actors.view`: Defines the SQL-like query for creating views.